 When treating your furry friend to fun chews, keep the following tips in mind:

 - If your canine struggles with tummy trouble when he enjoys an edible chew, consider giving him coconut oil.
-The American Kennel Club recommends coconut oil to aid with digestion.
+The American Kennel Club recommends coconut oil to aid digestion.

 - Always supervise when offering chews whether they are edible or not.